AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 Now that we are in the Cohort Report Builder, Let us add the metric (example: **Revenue** or **Number of orders**) that we want to perform the analysis on.

+>[!NOTE]
+>
-**Note:** Native Google Analytics metrics are not compatible with the Cohort Report Builder.
+>Native Google Analytics metrics are not compatible with the Cohort Report Builder.

 #### Selecting the cohort date {#date}

 The next step is to specify the **cohort date**.
 This is the date by which your users will be grouped.
 For example, this might be **User's first order date** or **User's registration date**.

+>[!NOTE]
+>
-**Note**: You cannot use the same date the metric is built on (example: created at) as the cohort date.
+>You cannot use the same date the metric is built on (example: created at) as the cohort date.

 #### Setting the interval and time period